benjamin-patch/benjaminpatch.com/biography.md

 title: Biography
 ---

+Benjamin Patch is a filmmaker and screenwriter.
+He is currently adapting his award-winning short film "Astray" into a feature-length screenplay.

-Benjamin Patch is an award-winning filmmaker who currently writes, hosts, and produces film and video editing tutorials for <a href="https://postworkshop.io/" target="_blank">The Post Workshop</a>.
+In addition to this, Benjamin Patch also writes, hosts, and produces free video editing tutorials for <a href="https://postworkshop.io/" target="_blank">The Post Workshop</a>.

 Previously he ran a multimedia design and production company called <a href="https://cascadingmedia.com/" target="_blank">Cascading Media</a> and